SimformSolutionsPvtLtd/flutter_chatview/README.md

       sendMessageConfig: SendMessageConfiguration(

           textFieldConfig: TextFieldConfiguration(
-            onMessageComposition: (status) {
+            onMessageTyping: (status) {
-                // send composing/composed status to other client.
+                // send composing/composed status to other client
                 // your code goes here
             },

+        /// After typing stopped, the threshold time after which the composing
+        /// status to be changed to [TypeWriterStatus.composed].
+        /// Default is 1 second.
+            compositionThresholdTime: const Duration(seconds: 1),

         ),
     ...
   )